 (2) The proposed modification will not result in significant changes to the physical appearance of the development, the use of the site, and the impacts on surrounding properties.

 Applicant Findings: The proposed modification does not result in significant physical changes as shown on the site plan.
-The modification reduces the property size and reduces the number of lots involved.
-The number of Phases has also been reduced and the potential section sequence changed.
-The changes being made are a benefit to the site and surrounding properties by reducing density and potentially traffic.
+The modification increases the number of phases proposed.